-A comet looks rather like a star with a long tail, and it moves in a long, oval orbit or path around the Sun.
-A comet has three parts – the nucleus, the coma and the tail.
-The nucleus is made up of a cluster of meteors.
-The coma is a veil of thin gasses and star dust that surround the nucleus.
-The long, shining tail is a cloud of particles repelled by the Sun’s light.
-Some comets have more than one tail.
-All of the comet’s light comes from the Sun, and as the comet gets nearer to the Sun in its travels it shines more and more brightly.
+A comet looks rather like a star with a long tail, and it usually moves in a long, oval orbit or path around the Sun.
+However, unlike meteors, comets do not descend on the Earth’s atmosphere, as it rather stays in space.
+A comet has three distinct parts, and these are the nucleus, the coma, and the tail.
+The nucleus is made up of a cluster of meteors, allowing it to become bigger than a meteorite, although, from the perspective of a human, it appears to have the same size as meteors.
+The coma, the second part, is a veil of thin gasses and stardust that surround the nucleus.
+The long and shining tail part is a cloud of particles that are repelled by the Sun’s light.
+Some comets would have more than one tail, depending on its size and speed.
+All of the comet’s light on its coma and tail comes from the Sun, and as the comet gets nearer to the Sun during its travels, it shines more and more brightly from afar.

-The path of the comet is so long that we may see one particular comet only once in fifty or in a hundred or two hundred years.
-When we see a meteor it flashes across the sky in an instant, but a comet does not appear to move any faster than the Moon.
+A comet may take a long time before it can reach the Earth’s vicinity.
+In fact, the path of the comet is so long that we may see one only once in fifty to two hundred years.
+When we see a meteor, it typically flashes across the sky in an instant, but a comet does not look to move any faster than the Moon.